 Students who choose to continue their education in the UK will need to qualify for entrance to a British University.
 For those who have not achieved a sufficiently high standard of qualification in their home country, examination in two or three A-level subjects is normally required.
 The A-Level is the usual qualification required for entry to a British university, with passing grades in two subjects being the minimum requirement.

-Visit the Oxford Tutorial College website to learn about A-Level subjects available to you.
+Visit the Oxford Sixth Form College website to learn about A-Level subjects available to you.